 “A goal without a plan is just a wish.” -Antoine de Saint-Exupery

 The Romans had new years resolutions, and I suspect they were just as bad at keeping them as we are (See The Meaning of New Years Day).
 The problem is we create them based on wishful thinking, the worst kind of thinking there is.
-It’s very easy to make a resolution, but much harder to keep them.
+While hope and optimism are great, they aren’t necessarily connected to reality.
+And for that reason it’s very easy to make grand resolutions, but much harder to keep them.
 We typically pick things for their emotional or ego potency, ignoring how unprepared we are to achieve them.

 The desire is only one part of the challenge – even the definition of the word resolve expresses this:

 - to come to a earnest decision about; determined to do something

 - to separate into constituent or elementary parts